 This city has a charming Medieval and Renaissance historical heritage.
 Renowned for its huge number of monuments, Auxerre also owns a beautiful vineyard close to the nice appellation Chablis.

-The charming fortified city, located in the South of Dijon and North of Lyon, inherited a lovely historical and architectural heritage.
+Beaune is charming fortified city, located in the South of Dijon and North of Lyon.
+The city has inherited a lovely historical and architectural heritage.

 Visit the internationally renowned Beaune Hospices;

 The museum of Burgundy Wine, where you can discover the vine and wine’s history;